is part of the Informa Markets Division of Informa PLC

 This feature is a juried platform featuring products not currently in production addressing new ideas for the residential market.
 Participants include professional designers and students, presenting both to-market and conceptual works.

-This year, Prototype is proudly presented by Vancouver-based Gryphon Development.
+For 2019, Prototype is proudly presented by Vancouver-based Gryphon Development.
 At Gryphon Development, art is at the core of everything they do.
 It challenges their expectations and reflects the way they see the world.
 Gryphon believes that art is not only defined in paintings in sculptures, but also in the passion and process of making, be it designers, architects, craftspeople and beyond.
 Gryphon Musée, featuring Brent Comber, is currently on view.

 Ali Alamzadeh’s Layer Up is a material exploration that reconstitutes used newsprint into wood to create accessories and surfaces.
 It showed a dedication to rethinking a waste material and promises to be a potential solution to a big problem.